 The Louis Stokes Alliance for Minority Participation (LSAMP) program at Rutgers University–New Brunswick is a non-medical science program sponsored by the National Science Foundation.
-The program is designed to increase the interest, retention, graduation, and success of students from minority groups that are historically underrepresented in non-medical science, technology, engineering, and mathematics (STEM) fields.
+The program is designed to increase the interest, retention, graduation, and success of students from racial and ethnic groups that are historically underrepresented in non-medical (STEM) fields (i.e. Black/African American, Hispanic/Latinx, Native American/Alaskan, Pacific Islander).
 Now in phase III of funding, the primary focus is to promote undergraduate research and post-baccalaureate studies in STEM fields.

 Students in the LSAMP program are provided academic support, including but not limited to:

 - Faculty-mentored research, including paid summer research opportunities and international experiences

 - Travel funding to present research projects at conferences, to conduct international research, and/or compete in STEM competitions

 - Workshops to assist with preparing for and applying to graduate school

 - GRE Prep courses and ALEKS Online Course